Xbox Series X restock: today's possible chances of getting Microsoft's most powerful system

 The Xbox Series X restock woe continue, and units remain more than a little difficult to find, no matter where you're based in the world.
-However, as it's been heavily rumoured recently, people's luck may be beginning to change with drops looking more likely towards the end of the week.
+However, it's now been confirmed that Walmart will have stock in today!

-Aside from Amazon - which has seen stock fluctuate in past weeks worldwide - your best bet at finally scoring a system for your living room is best founded in Walmart as Xbox Series X stock could be moving sooner rather than later for a limited time later today.
+Aside from Amazon - which has seen stock fluctuate in past weeks worldwide - your best bet at finally scoring a system for your living room is best founded in Walmart which will have Xbox Series X go live in a limited quantities at 3pm ET - so don't miss your chance to get one!

 - USA Xbox Series X: Amazon | Microsoft | Best Buy | Walmart | Target | GameStop | B&H Photo | Newegg | Lenovo